eColloquium on Capitalism, Poverty and Inequality

 CCS will select 20 participants from a pool of applicants based on the merit of their application.
 All students, young professionals, policy enthusiasts as well as CCS' alumni are encouraged to apply.

-The eColloquium reader is a set of articles, chapters from books, op-eds and blogs which are compiled together by CCS to articulate a flow in the reading.
+The eColloquium reader will be shared with the participants two weeks prior to the date of the eColloquium.
+The reader is a set of articles, chapters from books, op-eds and blogs which are compiled together by CCS to articulate a flow in the reading.
 Participants are required to read and reflect on these texts carefully before the colloquium as it serves as the foundation for the discussions on the day of the program.
 Participants are responsible for the content of the discussions, thus the quality of the program depends entirely on their thorough preparation.

 Students, young professionals, policy enthusiasts and think-tank leaders are welcome to apply for the eColloquium.
-We are accepting applications until the midnight of 31st July 2020.
+The applications are reviewed on a rolling basis and you are encouraged to apply as early as possible!

 We provide a certificate of participation for those who successfully attend and contribute to the discussions in all the sessions during the eColloquium.